azurecitadel/azurecitadel/content/vm/bastion.md

 Use the native Windows RDP client via Azure Bastion to access the Windows server.
 Authenticate with your AAD credentials.

 The command to initiate an RDP session **can only be used from a Windows client**, e.g. Windows 10 / Windows 11.

-(Note that there are also PowerShell cmdlets to connect via Bastion.)
+> PowerShell cmdlets for Azure Bastion are available but are not covered in this lab.

 1. Copy the command

     Run a `terraform output` command to display the command, and then copy the result.
+Run this from the directory that you originally cloned and ran `terraform apply` from.

     ```shell
     terraform output rdp_to_windows_server